 The answer to why dogs suffer from grape toxicity has only recently been resolved.
 In 2021, a case study linked tartaric acid in grapes to the symptoms in dogs.
 They made this discovery when a dog ate some homemade playdough and got extremely sick.

 The symptoms of the disease matched with those of grape toxicity, but it was actually the cream of tartar in the playdough causing it.
-Since both grapes and cream of tartar have tartaric acid, the vets surmised that this was what caused grapes to toxicity.
+Since both grapes and cream of tartar have tartaric acid, the vets surmised that this was what was causing grape toxicity.

 So, Why the Extreme Range in Toxicity?